ylustat/mintMR/README.md

 ### Additional notes

-If you encounter following messages installing this package on server that you do not have admin access to, please see the following solutions:
+If you encounter the following messages when installing this package on a server without admin access, please see the solutions below:

 - If the error message shows